jacknycz/nodal/src/AI-README.md

    - Node Aware mode and other AI features can reference document content

 6. **Search/Reference**
-   - You can “search” documents by asking the AI in chat
+   - You can "search" documents by asking the AI in chat
    - The AI uses the included snippets to answer, summarize, or connect ideas

 ```mermaid